 - Provide employees with a living wage, at a minimum

-- Partner with the local governments and communities to improve the education, cultural, economic, and social well-being of communities which they operate in
+- Partner with local governments to improve the educational, cultural, economic, and social well-being of communities in which they operate

 We understand that procurement performance improvement is a continuous process and recognize the contribution of our suppliers in our journey to become more sustainable.

 For detailed guidelines on supplier sustainability, please refer to our Supplier Code of Conduct.